DNcrypter/EDR-PowerShield/README.md

  ***Note:*** Ensure MonitorLoginAttempts.ps1, isolate.ps1, and send_slack_mail.ps1 are in the same directory as config.ps1.

 4. **Run the Monitoring Script**
-Start the monitoring script to begin tracking login attempts:
 ```powershell
 powershell -ExecutionPolicy Bypass -File .\MonitorLoginAttempts.ps1
 ```